azheem-rahman/BuyHDB/README.md

 #### Users Routes

-1. `PUT` `/user-create-account` - Create a new User Account
+1. `PUT` `/user-create-account` - Creates a new User Account
-2. `PUT` `/user-create-details` - Create personal details for a new User Account
+2. `PUT` `/user-create-details` - Creates personal details for a new User Account
 3. `GET` `/user-get-user-details` - Retrieves personal details for a particular user account
 4. `PATCH` `/user-update-details`- Update personal details for a particular user account
 5. `PUT` `/user-create-listing` - Saves a past resale transaction record selected by user